Update: October 19, 2023

 For example, a site used the following image as its favicon (blurred to avoid calling out the site).
 It was 50×50 and not a multiple of 48×48 pixels.
 Google just used the generic globe favicon.
 Again, meh in the SERPs.

 Also, the aspect ratio is important.
 If it’s not a square, it’s not going to work well.
 I’ve seen favicons that looked out of whack from an aspect ratio standpoint, or they just didn’t show up in the SERPs.
 For example, a site used the favicon below, which didn’t have a square ratio.
 Google forced it to fit the required aspect ratio (and it looked totally warped in the SERPs).
 Beware.

 A note about favicon format: You have plenty of options:

 Your favicon doesn’t have to be in the .ico format.
 It can be in any supported format, such as jpg, gif, png, and svg.
 I’ll cover more about svgs later in the post.

 2. Robots.txt blocking the favicon:

-Google’s documentation states that you should allow crawling of your favicon and your homepage in order for the favicon to be used in Search.
-If your homepage is blocked by robots.txt, you clearly have bigger issues to worry about than just the favicon. :) But the favicon location could cause problems and be confusing from a robots.txt perspective.
+Google updated its documentation on October 18, 2023 explaining that site owners should make sure the homepage of the site can be crawled by Googlebot and that the favicon file can be crawled by Googlebot-Image.
+Do not block either from crawling in order for the favicon to be used in Search.
+Also, if your homepage is blocked by robots.txt, you clearly have bigger issues to worry about than just the favicon. :) But the favicon image location could cause problems and be confusing from a robots.txt perspective.
 For example, some directives in robots.txt can be “greedy” and block more than you think.

 3. Duplicate favicon references and one didn’t meet Google’s favicon guidelines: